kbknapp/cargo-graph/README.md

 ## Demo

-Let's say we wanted to build a dependency graph of [cargo-count](https://github.com/kbknapp/cargo-count) but we wanted optional dependencies to use red dashed lines and black boxes, and regular (aka "build") dependencies to use orange lines to green diamons, one would run the following.
+Let's say we wanted to build a dependency graph of [cargo-count](https://github.com/kbknapp/cargo-count) but we wanted optional dependencies to use red dashed lines and black boxes, and regular (aka "build") dependencies to use orange lines to green diamonds, one would run the following.

 **NOTE:** GraphViz `dot` needs to be installed to produce the .PNG from the dotfile